jatinjindal1203/Bank-Management-Project/README.md

 # Bank-Project

-Built using HTML, CSS, Bootstrap, Python, Flask, MySQL.
+Built using HTML, CSS, Bootstrap, Python, Flask, MySQL, JavaScript.

 This Provides the typiclly basic functionality that a bank provides like deposit, withdraw, transfer of money and taking a loam and payment of loan.